 - Each region will send four teams to the state contest in all areas.

-*Exceptions: Dairy, dairy products, and poultry are non-qualifying events.
-There is no limit as to the number of teams that may participate from a county.
+*Exceptions: Each region can only send three teams to the state wildlife judging contest.
+Dairy, dairy products, and poultry judging are non-qualifying events; there is no limit as to the number of county teams that may participate in the state contest.

 - Members of each state winning team and the second place land judging team shall be ineligible to participate on the same team again; however, if still eligible, may participate on other teams.